7hekaka/newcytosim/doc/main/faq.md

 <summary>
 **My simulations take several hours.
 Can I monitor the progress of `sim` while it is running?**
 </summary>
-When ’sim’ is running, it continuously writes to ‘messages.cmo’ so you can just open this file to check progression (just read it from the command line, using ‘cat’ or ’tail’)
+When `sim` is running, it continuously writes to `messages.cmo` and you can read this file to check progression (we recommand using the command line, for example with `cat` or `tail`)
 </details>